 Making Tracks targets young people in Lambeth and Tower Hamlets at elevated risk, including those on the fringes of the criminal justice system and those who are NEET (Not in Education, Employment or Training).
 We expand the horizons of the young people through an intensive workshop week, culminating in a live performance to the local community, followed up by a series of music sessions over 4 weeks.
-Working in partnership with local youth organisations, YOTs and The Prince’s Trust Fairbridge Programme, the young people receive pastoral support and bespoke guidance to further development opportunities.
+Working in partnership with local youth organisations, YOTs and The Prince’s Trust, the young people receive pastoral support and bespoke guidance to further development opportunities.

 See a short film of Heritier’s Making Tracks experience here.

 In the intensive project, over just 5 days, led by the Irene Taylor Trust’s project team, the young people taking part will learn how to play instruments, form a band and write their own original songs.
 The group will also be supported by musicians from our ex-prisoner programme Sounding Out, who have first-hand experience of the grim reality of spending time in prison.
 As well as performing their original songs live, the new band makes recordings of the tracks, which are then professionally mixed for a special CD for participants to share with friends and family.

 “At the beginning of this week I was really shy.
 I’m a really shy person anyway, but this week has really brought me out of my shell; it’s made me so much more confident.
 I was absolutely buzzing on the night of the gig… I definitely feel like it’s helped me a lot.”
 Steph, Making Tracks participant

 See a short film of Steph’s Making Tracks experience here.